AmeenSharyf/CW2024/README.md

 ## Features not implemented:
 ## New Java Classes:
 ### 1.Menu.java
+- Description: The Menu class provides the core functionality for the main menu of the "Sky Battle" game.
+It includes graphical components such as a background image and buttons for navigation.
+The buttons trigger actions like starting the game, accessing settings, or exiting the application.
+The class uses JavaFX's layout managers (GridPane, StackPane) to ensure the interface is organized and user-friendly.<br>
+- Location:
 ### 2.ButtonImage.java
+- Description: The ButtonImage class simplifies the process of creating image-based buttons in a JavaFX application.
+It abstracts the repetitive steps of loading an image, resizing it, and ensuring its visibility.
+The class is reusable and allows easy addition of new buttons without needing to repeat code, making it efficient for applications that require multiple image-based buttons. <br>
+- Location:
 ### 3.MenuImage.java
+- Description: The MenuImage class is a specialized ImageView used for displaying images, especially background images, in the game menu.
+It allows for easy setup of the image's position, size, and visibility.
+This class promotes code reuse by providing a single template for handling background images, making it easier to manage and modify the graphical elements in the game’s user interface.<br>
+- Location
 ## Modified Java Classes:
 ### 1.Controller.java(1)
 - Changes: Within the public void update method replaced alert error handling method with e.printstacktrace<br><br>